Scented Candles With Essential Oils

 - Make sure you secure the wick at the bottom of your empty jar.

 - Make sure the wick is completely straight.

 - Since beeswax candles burn at a different rate than other types of candles, you need to make sure you buy the right size of wick

-- The wax should be filled to just below the lip of the jar and surrounding the wick
+- The wax should just below the lip of the jar and surround the wick

-- Pour the wax into the jar over newspaper so as to avoid getting wax everywhere.
+- Pour the wax into the jar over the newspaper so as to avoid getting wax everywhere.